ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `POST /api/2.0/ai/profiles/create`

-Create
+Create a provider profile

-Creates an AI provider profile.
-The name must be unique and the credentials are validated against the provider before the profile is stored; the portal&#39;s first profile also takes the &#x60;Default&#x60; assignment slot.
+Creates an AI provider profile - the endpoint, credentials and model that a chat round runs on - and returns it.
+The name has to be unique, the credentials are probed against the live provider before anything is stored, and the portal&#39;s first profile also takes the &#x60;Default&#x60; assignment slot.
+Two inputs are refused outright: a &#x60;baseUrl&#x60; pointing at a private network address, and &#x60;providerType: external&#x60;, which delegates transport to the host application and therefore cannot work for a profile the server manages.
+On a portal running the AI gateway, profiles are managed centrally and this operation answers 403.

 #### Parameters